5+ Keys to Intuitive Eating (or How to Meditate While You Eat!)

 Eating intuitively is a beautiful way to reconnect with our senses.

-When we spend a few moments being mindful, we can consciously engage our taste buds.
+When we eat mindfully, we can consciously engage our taste buds.
 We can savour each bite, explore new flavours, and genuinely appreciate the culinary options before us.

 4. Honour Hunger & Fullness Signals